Where We At: Where We At: Black Women Artists: 1971

-Although Weusi had previously had a few Black women members, including textile artist Dindga McCannon, when Brown joined, she was the only female member in a what was frequently referred to as "a brotherhood" of 14 men.
+Although Weusi had previously had a few Black women members, including textile artist Dindga McCannon, when Brown joined, she was the only female member in what was frequently referred to as "a brotherhood" of 14 men.
 Although she states in her essay that she felt "honored" to be included in the group, she also felt the need for an "affirmation" of Black women artists.
-In 1971, Kay Brown, along with Dindga McCannon, Faith Ringgold and others, began to discuss the possibility of a major exhibition of Black women artists.
-As a response to what was commonly referred to in the group as the “Whitney fiasco” (the Whitney Museum of American Art's first major exhibition of Black artists, which became extremely controversial in the Black community, who saw it as sensationalizing and exploitative, rather than a sincere recognition of the artists' talent) artist Nigel Jackson had opened the Acts of Art Gallery in Greenwich Village as an exhibition space for the works of Black artists.
+In 1971, Brown and McCannon, Faith Ringgold, and others discussed the possibility of a major exhibition of Black women artists.
+As a response to what was commonly referred to in the group as the "Whitney fiasco" (the Whitney Museum of American Art's first major exhibition of Black artists, which became extremely controversial in the Black community, who saw it as sensationalizing and exploitative, rather than a sincere recognition of the artists' talent) artist Nigel Jackson had opened the Acts of Art Gallery in Greenwich Village as an exhibition space for the works of Black artists.
 When Brown and her fellow Black women artists presented Jackson with a proposal for a show of work of 14 Black women, he agreed to host it.
-The show, entitled "Where We At: Black Women Artists: 1971," is often cited as the first group show of Black women artists ever held, though it is preceded by an exhibition held the previous year at Gallery 32 in Los Angeles featuring organizer Suzanne Jackson, Gloria Bohanon, Betye Saar, Senga Nengudi (then Sue Irons), and Eileen Nelson (then Abudulrashid).
+The show, entitled Where We At: Black Women Artists: 1971, is often cited as the first group show of Black women artists ever held, though an exhibition precedes it held the previous year at Gallery 32 in Los Angeles featuring organizer Suzanne Jackson, Gloria Bohanon, Betye Saar, Senga Nengudi (then Sue Irons), and Eileen Nelson (then Abudulrashid).
 It was funded by the Brooklyn Educational and Cultural Alliance, the New York State Council on the Arts, the Presbyterian Church Committee for the Self Development of People and America the Beautiful Foundation.
-According to Brown, the show's title emphasized the artists' ties to the “grassroots” community and referred to a general “earthiness” to the show, as demonstrated by the fact that at the exhibition's opening, the artists served cooked food to the visitors, departing from the traditional wine and cheese.
+According to Brown, the show's title emphasized the artists' ties to the "grassroots" community.
+It referred to a general "earthiness" to the show, as demonstrated by the fact that at the exhibition's opening, the artists served cooked food to the visitors, departing from the traditional wine and cheese.

 The show was popular and met with critical acclaim.
-Ms. Brown identifies the perceived success of the exhibition as a motivating factor in the artists' decision to form a collective of the same name: the "Where We At" Black Women Artists, Inc. (WWA).
-Developing a set of by-laws and electing officers, the founding members established an official organization.
-Kay Brown served as president and executive director, and as a team the group took on the responsibility of targeting various sites for WWA art exhibitions.
+Brown identifies the perceived success of the exhibition as a motivating factor in the artists' decision to form a collective of the same name: the "Where We At" Black Women Artists, Inc. (WWA).
+Developing a set of bylaws and electing officers, the founding members established an official organization.
+Brown served as president and executive director, and as a team, the group took on the responsibility of targeting various sites for WWA art exhibitions.